Rebecca Caine was born in Toronto and studied at the Guildhall School of Music, London.

 Miss Caine has sung in concert with the Orquesta Sinfonia de Barcelona, The Hague Philharmonic (Lulu Suite under Daniel Harding), Toronto Symphony, Winnipeg Symphony, Scottish Chamber Orchestra , Liverpool Philharmonic and the BBC Concert Orchestra.

 Her recordings are Les Miserables (original British cast), The Phantom of The Opera (Canadian album), Anything Goes, Future Sound of London, (Everyone is Doing Something Without Me) Babes in Toyland and Mr Emmett Takes A Walk.

 Recent stage work includes Lady Raeburn in Tete a Tete's Salad Days at The Riverside Studios, Elsa in The Sound of Music at Kilworth House Theatre, Lady Vale in Darling of The Day at The Union Theatre, London.
 Katisha in the Mikado at Charing Cross Theatre, London.
 The Mother Abbess in the Sound of Music in Beirut, Lebanon.

-Rebecca recently made her straight acting debut as Raquel De Angelis in Living on Love at The Asolo Rep in Sarasota and will play Madame Colbert/Lady Dant in the premiere of Flowers For Mrs Harris at the Sheffield Crucible and starred as the Mother Abbess in the National UK tour of The Sound of Music.
+Rebecca recently made her straight acting debut as Raquel De Angelis in Living on Love at The Asolo Rep, Sarasota, created the roles of Lady Dant/Madame Colbert in the World Premiere of Flowers For Mrs Harris at the Sheffield Crucible and starred as the Mother Abbess in the National UK tour of The Sound of Music.